microsoft/aed-content-nasa-su20/Learn/rocks-project/4-test-model/includes/5-accuracy.md

 As you can see, the accuracy of this model is very high.
 This is what we want because it means the model will be able to make predictions fairly well.

+Even though it is pretty high, there are a few other ways to increase the accuracy:

+1. Adding more images for training the AI models
+2. Increasing the epoch (number of training iterations for deep learning)

 Now that we have created the neural network and tested the accuracy, let's save it.

 ```python